What is Think Local Act Personal?

 The TLAP work programme is managed through a national Programme Board, co-chaired by the President of ADASS and Chair of the Care Provider Alliance, alongside representatives drawn from the wider partnership.
 The programme is agreed by the full partnership.

-Both Sally and Martin work with the Partnership Board to oversee the Think Local Act Personal work programme.
+Both Sally and Martin work with the Programme Board to oversee the Think Local Act Personal work programme.

 Programme Board Members